emacsmirror/turtles/docs/source/reference.rst

         This is more general than the previous function as the events can be any kind of UI events.

+        Prefer :code:`(execute-kbd-macro)`, when it works.

     :command command
         This expression runs the given interactive command in the event loop, triggered by a key stroke.

+        Prefer calling the command directly or through :code:`(ert-simulate-command)`, when it works.

     :command-with-keybinding keybinding command
         This expression works as above, but makes sure that the command